REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding

-In conclusion, this paper introduces REF-VLM, a powerful and extensible open-ended visual multi-task learning framework; TRP, a compositional and extensible "one-fits-all" referring paradigm for visual decoding tasks; VT-Instruct, a large-scale multimodal instruction-tuning dataset.
-Extensive experiments validate the effectiveness of our REF-VLM.
-However, despite TRP’s theoretical support for multiple tasks, the actual implemented tasks remain limited.
-Additionally, performance degradation in multi-turn dialogues and the ratio of data used in training are areas that require further analysis and refinement.
-Given the aforementioned limitations, our future work will focus on expanding task coverage, enhancing multi-turn dialogue robustness, and optimizing data utilization. {
+In conclusion, we propose REF-VLM, an extensible open-ended visual multi-task learning framework, together with TRP, a unified referring paradigm, and VT-Instruct, a large-scale multimodal instruction-tuning dataset.
+Extensive experiments demonstrate the effectiveness of REF-VLM across diverse visual tasks and settings.
+Nonetheless, current task coverage remains limited, and performance in multi-turn dialogues as well as data utilization require further investigation.
+Future work will focus on expanding supported tasks, improving multi-turn robustness, and optimizing training data usage efficiency.